amjaroszewicz/BEAM/README.md

 Our group Members: Jesse Aitken , Michael Hauser , Miles Limehouse & Amanda Jaroszewicz

-We are connected on Discord for sommunication purposes.
+We are connected on Discord for communication purposes.